 Why Reverse Osmosis Water Filters Probably Don't Make Sense For YouRSS

-If You Don't Change The Prefilters Religiously, You Could Ruin The Reverse Osmosis Membrane
+If You Don't Change The Prefilters Religiously, You Will Ruin The Reverse Osmosis Membrane

 The prefilters on an RO system actually protect the membrane in the reverse osmosis stage.
 If a reverse osmosis user doesn't change these prefilters in time, chlorine "breaks through" and flows into the RO membrane.
 Unfortunately, most RO membranes are irreversibly damaged by even low levels of free chlorine, and the entire reverse osmosis module will need to be replaced.
 Also, much to the surprise of users, there isn't really an easy way to know if this degradation has taken place.
 We've heard from hundreds of reverse osmosis users in DC, Pittsburgh, and NYC who were shocked to find high levels of lead coming out of their RO when they did a lead test.
 It turned out that they changed out their prefilters too late, which ruined their reverse osmosis membrane without any kind of notification.